A solid CV isn’t just your ticket into the interview; it will also allow you to prepare for questions.

 You should create your own template CV, then adapt it to suit each position you apply for.
 A strong way to plan what you’ll write about in your CV is to decide upon the skills and traits you will emphasise; you can then make sure the experiences you write about demonstrate these.

 To begin building your template CV, take a look at a range of job descriptions for the role you’re interested in and highlight the skills and qualities mentioned.
 By also reading the relevant area of work on the TARGETjobs website – whether that’s merchandising, buying or retail management - you can make sure you haven’t missed out any important skills.
-Make a list of five to ten points; these should be the ones you refer to and back up with evidence on your CV (though you may decide to add others, too).
+Make a list of five to ten points; these should be the ones you refer to and back up with evidence on your CV.
+You may decide to add skills important for the retail sector in general, too – in which case, our article on how to write a great retail graduate CV gives you an insight into those that will impress most retail recruiters.

 When it comes to tailoring your template CV to the specific employer and role, add (or put more emphasis on) the skills, qualities, values and behaviours mentioned on their job description.
 This will demonstrate your enthusiasm and show that you have the abilities required to work for them.
 After scouring the job description, see if you can find the values and abilities prioritised from other sections of the retailer’s website, then refer to some of these.